 Dashboard.
 Sign in to the Dashboard and go to Settlements.
 Select a settlement from the list to open the settlement details page.
 In the Transactions breakdown section, select Download CSV to download a report of financial actions by payout ID.
 This will give you a breakdown of transactions for that particular settlement.

 SFTP.
-To set up access to your financial actions reports via SFTP, contact your Customer Success Manager.
+To set up access to your financial actions reports via SFTP, contact your Account Manager.
 We will set it up for you, providing you with an SFTP server, port, username and private key to access your reports.

 As with the disputes reports, look up the payment ID of the disputed payment you’re interested in to find out more about it.